darrencrj/SOTF_HOST_ROTATE_LAUNCHER/README.md

 ---

+## ⚠️ Warning ⚠️
+* This is just my personal playground project.
+* I'm not responsible for any missing or corrupted save files.
+* You might wanna backup all files in "\AppData\LocalLow\Endnight\SonsOfTheForest\Saves" before trying this.

+---

 ## 🚀 Getting Started
 1. **Initial Setup:** Download the latest Release and Run `Setup-SOTF-DriveSync-{version}.ps1`.
 2. **Linking:** Point the generator to your shared Google Drive folder.
 (The script will automatically "warm up" the drive to find hidden ID paths).